elves/elvish.io/src/ref/language.md

 # Introduction

+This document describes the Elvish programming language.
+It tries to be both a specification and a tutorial; if it turns out to be impossible to do so, this document will evolve to a formal specification, and more readable tutorials will be created.

+Examples for one construct might use constructs that have not yet been introduced, so some familiarity with the language is assumed.
+If you are new to Elvish, start with the [learning materials](/learn), in which the article on the [unique semantics](/learn/unique-semantics.html) is especially worth reading, even if you have used Elvish for a while.

 **Note to the reader**.
-This document is a work in progress.
-Some materials are missing, and some are documented in a handwavy way.
-If you found something that should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels advertised on the [homepage](/).
-The developer will explain to you, **and update the document**.
+Like Elvish itself, this document is a work in progress.
+Some materials are missing, and some are documented sparingly.
+If you have found something should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels advertised on the [homepage](/).
+Some developer will explain to you, **and update the document**.
 Question-driven documentation :)

-This is a reference manual for the Elvish programming language.
-It is written in a not-so-formal style, but nonetheless tries to be precise.
-When it becomes impossible to do both in the same doc, the informal explanations will spin into tutorials and this doc will be made more formal.

-Examples for one construct might use (the most familiar form of) another construct that will be introduced later in the text, so familiarity with the language is assumed.
-If you are new to Elvish, consider reading some of the [learning materials](/learn).
-Also, the article on the [semantics highlight semantics](/learn/semantics-highlight) of Elvish is worth reading, even if you have used Elvish for a while.

-A little terminology:
+First, some syntax terms:

 *   An **inline whitespace** is a space or tab.